Nikeshbajaj/spkit/docs/informationtheory.rst

 Information Theory for Real-Valued signals
 ==========================================

 Entropy of signal with finit set of values is easy to compute, since frequency for each value can be computed, however, for real-valued signal it is a little different, because of infinite set of amplitude values.
 For which spkit comes handy.

-and (other such functions)
+***Following Entropy functions compute entropy based the on the sample distribuation, which by default consider process to be IID (Independent Identical Disstribuation) - which means no temporal dependency.***

+***For temporal dependency (non-IID) signals, Spectral, Sample, Aproximate, SVD and Dispersion Entropy functions can be used.
+Which are discribed below***

-Entropy of real-valued signal
+Entropy of real-valued signal  (~ IID)
 -----------

 `View in Jupyter-Notebook <https://nbviewer.jupyter.org/github/Nikeshbajaj/Notebooks/blob/master/spkit/SP/Entropy_example.ipynb>`_